onema/kt-robots/README.md

 <summary>Install tools & setup code</summary>

 ### Install the required tools
-Make sure that you have the following tools installed in your computer.
+Make sure that you have the following tools installed on your computer.
 <details>
 <summary>List of required tools</summary>